Batman: Some days, you just can't get rid of a bomb!

 Robin: [sees a shark attached to Batman's leg] Holy sardine!

-Robin: When you think, Batman, with those four supercrooks hangin' around, it's amazing somebody hasn't already reported this place to the police!
+Robin: When you think, Batman, with people in weird outfits, like the four supercrooks hangin' around, it's amazing someone hasn't already reported this place to the police!

 Batman: It's a low neighborhood, full of rumpots.
 They're used to curious sights, which they attribute to alcoholic delusions.